LeonardoCardinali/leonardocardinali.github.io/README.md

 ## Hi there 👋

+This repo is my first try at creating a personal website using GitHub Pages!

+🔭 I’m currently working on creating the main pages of the website.
+📫 How to reach me: leonardo.cardinali24@gmail.com
+⚡ Fun fact: I'm physically really flexible

 <!--
 **LeonardoCardinali/leonardocardinali** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.